IbrahimGharaybeh/html_to_txt/README.md

 # Transform HTML to WhatsApp Chat Format
+I haven't tested it so tell me if there are any bugs.
 ## Overview

 This script allows you to transform HTML files that contain chat messages into a text file formatted like a WhatsApp chat.
-Forked to allow changes to multiple html files telegram likes to create.

-## Prerequisites

 1. **Python Installed**: Ensure you have Python 3.x installed on your computer.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. **BeautifulSoup Library**: This script uses the BeautifulSoup library to parse HTML.
 You will need to install it if it's not already installed.